-Content licensing revenue is generated from the licensing of our owned programming in the United States and internationally, including to cable and broadcast networks and digital distributors.
-The subsequent licensing of our owned programming series following the initial network license is critical to their financial success as the production and distribution costs related to our owned programming generally exceed the revenue generated from the initial network license.
+Content licensing revenue is generated from the licensing of our owned programming in the United States and internationally to various distribution platforms, including to cable and broadcast networks and digital distributors.
+The production and distribution costs related to our owned programming generally exceed the revenue generated from the initial network license, which means the subsequent licensing of our owned programming series following the initial network license is critical to their financial success.

-Content licensing revenue decreased in 2013 and 2012 primarily due to the timing of licensing agreements.
+Content licensing revenue increased in 2014 primarily due to new content licensing agreements with digital distributors.
+Content licensing revenue decreased in 2013 primarily due to the timing of availability of content under our licensing agreements.

-We also generate other revenue primarily from fees for retransmission consent of our owned broadcast television stations and associated fees received from our affiliated local television stations, as well as from the sale of our owned programming on DVDs and through online digital distributors.
-The sale of our owned programming is driven primarily by the popularity of our broadcast networks and programming series and, therefore, fluctuates based on consumer spending and acceptance.
+We also generate other revenue primarily from fees for retransmission consent of our owned broadcast television stations and associated fees received from our affiliated local broadcast television stations, as well as from the sale of our owned programming on DVDs and electronically through digital distributors.
+The sale of our owned programming is driven primarily by the popularity of our broadcast networks and programming series, and therefore fluctuates based on consumer spending and acceptance.
 Other revenue also includes distribution revenue associated with our periodic broadcasts of the Olympic Games.

-Other revenue decreased in 2013 and increased in 2012 primarily due to \$266 million of distribution revenue from multichannel video providers in 2012 associated with our broadcast of the London Olympics.
-The decrease in 2013 was partially offset by an increase in fees received under our retransmission consent agreements.
+Other revenue increased in 2014 primarily due to \$116 million of distribution revenue from multichannel video providers and fees recognized under our retransmission consent agreements associated with our broadcast of the 2014 Sochi Olympics.
+Other revenue decreased in 2013 primarily due to \$266 million of distribution revenue from multichannel video providers in 2012 associated with our broadcast of the 2012 London Olympics.
+The decrease in 2013 was partially offset by an increase in fees recognized under our retransmission consent agreements.